Astronaut828/FOS/README.md

 ## How It Works

+1. **Anonymous Accounts:** Users log in with an Ethereum address/wallet of their choice.
-1. **Content Submission:** Users can submit their content to the FOS platform.
+2. **Content Submission:** Users can submit their content to the FOS platform.
-2. **IPFS Storage:** Submitted content is stored on IPFS, ensuring decentralized and permanent storage.
+3. **IPFS Storage:** Submitted content is stored on IPFS, ensuring decentralized and permanent storage.
-3. **Blockchain Recording:** Each content submission is recorded as a transaction on the blockchain, providing an immutable record of existence.
+4. **Blockchain Recording:** Each content submission is recorded as a transaction on the blockchain, providing an immutable record of existence.

 ## Getting Started